Anthony helps Knicks edge 76ers 114-113 in finale (Apr 12, 2017) | FOX Sports

 SIMMONS’ STATUS

 Simmons, the No. 1 pick in the draft who missed the season with a broken right foot, visited New York’s Hospital for Special Surgery on Tuesday and had a CT scan and X-ray.
-He met with Dr. Martin O’Malley, who after the favorable results of the scans cleared Simmons to increase his on-court activity with a goal of gradually progressing to 5-on-5 work.
+He was cleared to increase his on-court activity with a goal of gradually progressing to 5-on-5 work.

 FIRST FAN